“It is time that we all see gender as a spectrum instead of sets of opposing ideologies.”

 With the ever-growing movement and awareness in India, more and more women are speaking about their experiences of sexual harassment and gender-based violence and voicing their opinions on equality.
 It is an extremely important step towards a world where all genders are viewed and accepted as equal.
 But this does not mean that gender inequality no longer exists.

-Despite this progress and people getting more and more aware around gender equality, challenges continue to remain due to social norms, biased laws etc.
+Despite this progress and people becoming more and more aware of gender equality, challenges continue to remain due to social norms, biased laws, etc.

 Let’s commit to accelerating equality for all with meaningful actions to build an inclusive nation.

-a software professional, anchor and blogger from Mumbai, creating a life of purpose, with the help of dreams and technology for herself and others around her
+Abhrekha Jain Sahlot is a software professional, anchor, and blogger, creating a life of purpose, with the help of dreams and technology for herself and others around her